 This short post certainly doesn’t have the space to go into exactly what that looks like, but if you are interested, you should check out Mike Flynn’s book Beyond Answers, Tracy Zager’s book Becoming the Math Teacher You Wish You’d Had, the Cognitively Guided Instruction series, NCTM’s recently published Taking Action, Cathery Yeh’s Reimagining the Mathematics Classroom book, the CPALMS Mathematics Formative Assessment System, and Skip Fennell, Beth Kobett, and Jonathan Wray’s Formative 5, to name just a few.

-I hope as you are thinking about this new school year approaching, you will consider your role as a listener and learner in the classroom.
+I hope as you are thinking about this current school year and the next one, you will consider your role as a listener and learner in the classroom.
 And to do this well, we must all start each day with the understanding that each and every student we teach has important mathematical ideas, and it’s our job to find out what those ideas are and to help them make sense of them.

 About the author: